clarice-wang/openbench/README.md

 - `conversation.txt` is cleared at the start of each run
 - The simulation uses GPT-4o for generating responses in automated mode
 - The interview questions are configured for a UX/UI Designer position but can be modified in the code

+## Response Style Evaluation (response_evaluator.py)

+### Purpose
+This script serves as a proof of concept to validate whether GPT can consistently generate interview responses that match specific quality labels (brief, vague, superficial, and good).
+It helps establish the reliability of the mock candidate responses in the main interview simulation.

+### What it Tests
+The script evaluates GPT's ability to generate responses across four styles:
+- **Brief**: Overly general responses lacking detail
+- **Vague**: Responses missing convincing specifics
+- **Superficial**: Surface-level answers without depth
+- **Good**: Clear, specific responses with compelling details

+### How it Works
+1. **Response Generation**
+   - Generates 3 responses per style (12 total)
+   - Uses real interview questions
+   - Applies style-specific instructions to GPT

+2. **Human Evaluation Process**
+   - Presents responses in random order to prevent bias
+   - Shows:
+     - Interview question
+     - Generated response
+     - Intended style
+     - Style description
+   - Collects:
+     - Rating (1-5 scale)
+     - Optional evaluator notes

+3. **Analysis**
+   - Calculates average ratings per style
+   - Shows rating distribution
+   - Saves raw data and analysis for further study

+### Usage

+1. Run the evaluator: `python3 response_evaluator.py`

+2. For each response:
+   - Read the question and response
+   - Consider how well it matches the intended style
+   - Rate from 1 (Poor match) to 5 (Perfect match)
+   - Add optional notes about the response quality

+3. Review results:
+   - Terminal shows summary statistics
+   - Full data saved to `evaluation_results.json`

+### Data Collection
+Results are saved in `evaluation_results.json` containing:
+- Raw evaluation data
+  - Questions and responses
+  - Intended styles
+  - Human ratings and notes
+- Analysis per style
+  - Average ratings
+  - Sample counts
+  - Rating distributions

+### Using as Proof of Concept
+This tool helps validate the interview simulation by:
+1. Quantifying GPT's ability to generate style-specific responses
+2. Collecting human evaluation data
+3. Providing statistical evidence of response quality
+4. Creating a dataset for future improvements

+The results can be used to:
+- Justify the use of GPT for mock interviews
+- Identify which response styles work best
+- Fine-tune style instructions
+- Document the system's effectiveness